April 23, 2019

 In life, frequently we are biased, we create and accept preconceived ideas, myths, false believes, that we do not bother to verify, sometimes just because, let’s be honest, they suit us.
 But these misconceptions that we believe to be the truth are often false and lead us to make mistakes or even prevent us from taking a step forward.
 Quitting smoking is not an exception, believing these myths is a prevailing attitude; most of us have several preconceived ideas about smoking cessation and its symptoms.
 It is time to expose these false beliefs that are preventing us from getting rid of their psychological and physical dependence of cigarettes.
 To help you, we have identified the most common 7 preconceived ideas.

 It is true that the active component of cigarettes, nicotine, increases body energy consumption and reduces appetite.
 Thus, the smoker's body burns relatively more calories than the non-smoker's.
-That's one of the reasons why some people put on some weight after weaning, even if they maintain the same diet and lifestyle.
+That's one of the reasons why some people put on some weight after smoking cessation, even if they maintain the same diet and lifestyle.
 But gaining weight is not necessarily an automatic process after quitting smoking and does not apply to all.
 In fact, the anxiety feeling, that is usually calmed by cigarettes, after smoking cessation, is often compensated by a need to eat more.
 That is why it is recommended to combine your smoking cessation treatment with a balanced diet, an increase of water intake, the restart of physical activity and the compensation in any other ways.
 If you take into account the previous recommendations, weight gain will not be a consequence of quitting smoking, or at least you will be more conscious of your body changes and needs.

 You should know that one year after quitting smoking, the risk of heart attack is reduced by half, and at the same time, the risk of having a stroke will be about the same as a non-smoker.